isaacfurieri/AI-for-Games/README.md

 Navigate to Project Directory: Use the cd command to navigate to the folder where you cloned this repository.

-Run Training Command: Execute the following command, replacing shoot2DArrow with your desired unique name for this training session:
+Run Training Command: Execute the following command, replacing `shootTraining` with your desired unique name for this training session:

 ```mlagents-learn Assets/ML-Agents/configuration.yaml --run-id=shootTraining```